simongravelle/lammps-input-files/nacl-solution/README.md

 ### How to

 Run the make-LAMMPS-data.ipynb notebook using Jupyter/Python.
-Then run input.lammps.
+Then run input.lammps using LAMMPS.

+### Find LAMMPS tutorial

-If you are new to LAMMPS and VMD, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).
+If you are new to LAMMPS, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).

 ### Contact